 Military retirees may be eligible to reduce Nebraska income taxes on their military retirement benefits by filing Form 1040N-MIL.

 This tax break is available for retired military members who served active duty, in the National Guard, or as Reservists.
 For families where both spouses are military members, a Form 1040N-MIL must be filed for each military retiree.
 Also important to note, Form 1040N-MIL must be filed within two years after the date of separation.
+Read the rest of this entry »

 The Nebraska Special Capital Gains/Extraordinary Dividend Election, elected and claimed on Form 4797N, can provide a substantial tax break for employees who acquire company stock over their years of employment.
 This election allows employees who own stock in their employer, or former employer, to exclude that stock’s capital gains income from their Nebraska taxable income under certain circumstances.